 You might recognize it as an ingredient in your favorite body lotion or perhaps noticed supplements in the vitamin aisle that feature it.
-But what is collagen, exactly — and how can you incorporate it into your life?
+But what is collagen?
+What does collagen do, exactly?
+And how can you incorporate it into your life?

 Our body’s collagen production naturally begins to slow down as we age.
-You can thank this degenerative process for signs of aging, such as wrinkles, sagging skin and weaker cartilage in your joints (hello, skeleton legs).
-Other factors, like diets high in sugar, smoking and sun exposure, also contribute to depleting collagen levels.
+We can thank this degenerative process for signs of aging, such as wrinkles, sagging skin and joint pains due to weaker or decreased cartilage (hello, skeleton legs).
+Other lifestyle factors — like eating a diet high in sugar, smoking and high amounts of sun exposure — also contribute to depleting collagen levels.
 It’s been found that collagen-related diseases most commonly arise from a combination of either genetic defects, poor intake of collagen-rich foods, nutritional deficiencies and digestive problems affecting production (synthesis) of collagen.

 - Glycine: Around one-third of the protein found in collagen is glycine.
 While size-wise it’s the smallest amino acid, glycine has big effects.
-To ensure our cells function properly, it helps build healthy DNA strands.
+To ensure our cells function properly, glycine helps build healthy DNA strands.
 It’s also one of three amino acids that form creatine, which promotes healthy muscle growth and boosts energy production during workouts.

 Top 7 Collagen Benefits